reobrien1/AMS_delta_functionalgroups/README.md

 Note: this will be updated once the full citation is avaiable.

 ## Key Features
-**Radial Delta Plots:** Visualize the distribution of Carbon, Hydrogen, and Oxygen containing fragments.
+**Radial Delta Plots:** Visualize the distribution of carbon, hydrogen, and oxygen containing fragments.
 **Functional Group Quantification:** An algorithm tested against standards and FTIR data to provide chemical characteristics of the mixtures

 ## Getting Started